 The Municipal Center is the hub for doing business within the Town, and where the Town office staff works.
 The Burgess and Commissioners hold their monthly meetings and workshops in the Municipal Center, as do the Planning Commission, Board of Appeals, and the many committees of the Town Board.
-This is also the place where you can pay your water bill, submit zoning certificates, drop off unneeded medications, apply for a dog park permit, and submit requests for use of park facilities.
+This is also the place where you can pay your water bill, submit zoning certificates, drop off unneeded medications, and submit requests for use of park facilities.
 Town residents can pick-up brown bio-degradable bags used for yard waste at the Municipal Center as well.